 RUL 11.56.01 - Greek Court Social Event Rule for NC State University Fraternities and Sororities Hosting Social Events

 Authority: Issued by the Vice Chancellor and Dean for Academic and Student Affairs (DASA).
 Changes or exceptions to administrative regulations issued by the Vice Chancellor and Dean for Academic and Student Affairs (DASA) may only be made the Vice Chancellor and Dean for Academic and Student Affairs (DASA)

 History: First Issued: August 2004.
-Last Revised: August 15, 2007.
+Last Revised: July 14, 2014.